ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 and we’ll cover those essentials in the next sections.

-**Tip**: we encourage you to keep the pull requests small.
-Reviewing small incremental changes is more efficient.
+**Tip**: we encourage you to keep the pull requests small. eviewing small incremental changes is more efficient.

 ### Working example